spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/05-install-manage-maas-pcg.md

 # Overview

 The Private Cloud Gateway (PCG) enables support for private cloud or data center environments.
 The primary function of the PCG is to facilitate connectivity between Palette and MAAS, even if MAAS is behind a NAT gateway or a firewall.
-The PCG "dials home" to Palette and establishes a permanent connection, traversing any NAT gateways or firewalls, rather than Palette attempting to connect to MAAS directly and being blocked by a firewall.
+The PCG connects to Palette and establishes a permanent connection, traversing any NAT gateways or firewalls, rather than Palette attempting to connect to MAAS directly and being blocked by a firewall.
 In this way, the function of the PCG is somewhat similar to that of a reverse proxy.

+PCG is a Kubernetes cluster responsible for supporting Palette in a private network environment.
+All host clusters deployed through Palette will communicate with PCG.

 At a high level, the following occurs during a successful MAAS PCG installation:
-- Start the PCG installer on a laptop, workstation, or bastion host.
+- Start the PCG installer on a laptop, workstation, or Bastion host.

-- Provide information to the installer so that it can connect both to a local MAAS installation and to a Palette account.
+- Provide information to the installer so that it can connect both to a local MAAS installation and a Palette account.

 - The installer uses MAAS to obtain machines and install a PCG on them.

 - The PCG then facilitates all communication between Palette and MAAS, enabling Palette to create new clusters on machines that MAAS provides.

 You can set up the PCG as a single- or three-node cluster based on your requirements for high availability (HA).